 How low will Rwanda and Kagame go trying to tarnish President Kikwete’s image?

-Tracing President Kikwete's Links Back To Rwanda
+Tracing President Kikwete’s FDLR Links Back To Rwanda

 unnamed

 On 17 September, 1994, the entire interim government of Rwanda which had been overseeing the mass slaughter of Tutsis since April, crossed into the then Zaire (now DR Congo).
 Among the flood of officials is a man called Djumatatu Nzeyimana.
-As New of Rwanda reports in this exclusive investigation, Nzeyimana went on to be hosted at the personal residence of President Jakaya Kikwete in Dodoma for several months.
+As New of Rwanda reports in this exclusive investigation, Nzeyimana went on to be hosted at the personal residence of Tanzania President Jakaya Kikwete in Dodoma for several months.

-For the past 18 years, Djumatatu Nzeyimana has lived in a rural area between and The .
+For the past 18 years, Djumatatu Nzeyimana has lived in a rural area between France and The Netherlands.
 He chose this place to be able to hide away from the praying eyes the law due to his role in the extermination of Tutsis back in Rwanda.
 The specific position Djumatatu held in the political establishment is unclear, but was senior political strategist for the MRND party of former president Juvenal Habyarimana.

 When the interim government was sworn in led by Theodore Sindikibwabo, Djumatatu rose up the ranks of the extremist establishment to become a principal advisor to the minister of territorial administration.